-Currency, Emerging Markets, Loss of Money, Not FDIC Insured, Country or Region, Index Correlation/Tracking Error, Market/Market Volatility, Equity Securities, ETF, Early Close/Late Close/Trading Halt, Management, Market Trading, Replication Management
+Loss of Money, Not FDIC Insured, Index Correlation/Tracking Error, Market/Market Volatility, Equity Securities, Management, Replication Management

 Disclosure

 The performance data given represents past performance and should not be considered indicative of future results.
 Principal value and investment return will fluctuate, so that an investor's shares when redeemed may be worth more or less than the original investment.
 Fund portfolio statistics change over time.
 The fund is not FDIC-insured, may lose value and is not guaranteed by a bank or other financial institution.